-As seen in (Exhibit 2-9.13), the overall annual performance rating for the staff member is 4.29.
-This staff member exceeds job requirements and therefore, may receive up to a 4% annual merit increase depending on approval by the FDOR.
+As seen in (Exhibit 2-9.11), the overall annual performance rating for the staff member is 4.29.
+This staff member exceeds job requirements and therefore, may receive a 4% annual merit increase, assuming a maximum of 5% was approved by the FDOR.

-Meetings are scheduled for a variety of purposes including information sharing, idea generation, process evaluation, production scheduling, staffing level evaluation, project status reporting, educational training, etc. Meetings may occur at the senior management level, by department, between departments, or between individuals.
-Staff member appreciation lunches are also held throughout the year.
+Meetings are scheduled for a variety of purposes including information sharing, idea generation, process evaluation, production scheduling, staffing level evaluation, project status reporting, knowledge sharing, etc. Meetings may occur at the senior management level, by department, between departments, or between individuals.
+Staff member appreciation lunches are held throughout the year to recognize staff performance (e.g. before/after TRIM, holiday) and some departments meet monthly to celebrate birthdays.